nkasozi/nkasozi/README.md

 - 👋 Hi, I’m @nkasozi
-- 👀 Right now, am in that phase in life where am enjoying functional languages like Golang, Rust, F#, C#
+- 👀 Right now, am in that phase in life where am enjoying functional languages like Golang and Rust
-- 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on any challenging project
 - 📫 Reach me by sending me a DM on here